-A small family run brewery based in South Norfolk, Ampersand and Co. brew seasonal beers that best showcase the ingredients and skills of a modern progressive brewery producing high quality small batch beer.
+A small family-run brewery based in South Norfolk, Ampersand and Co. brews seasonal beers that best showcase the ingredients and skills of a modern progressive brewery producing high-quality small batch beer.

-Ampersand have a large dedicated taproom area directly adjacent to the brew deck, giving fantastic views of the tanks whilst you enjoy the freshest beers, right where they are made.
+Ampersand has a large dedicated taproom area directly adjacent to the brew deck, giving fantastic views of the tanks whilst you enjoy the freshest beers, right where they are made.

-The bar operates twelve keg lines and two cask lines of beer giving you a great choice of beer, alongside a well stocked fridge of their cans and bottles to drink in or take away.
+The bar operates twelve keg lines and two cask lines of beer giving you a great choice of beer, alongside a well-stocked fridge of cans and bottles to drink in or take away.

 With pop-up food from the likes of Good Mood Food and Burger Jam, live music and their very own Oktoberfest, this is a great place to hang out!

 RELATED POST: 18 Top Things to Do In Thetford